aztrocord/personal-portfolio/README.md

 This project was written for the purpose of being used as a professional portfolio that is easily accessible to employers.

-The project is implemented solely with a tech stack of HTML and CSS, and the project boasts a simple but elegantly formated header and navigation bar to personal projects, a work history and contacts page and a personal blog.
+The project was implemented solely with a tech stack of HTML and CSS, and the project boasts a simple but elegantly formatted header and navigation bar to personal projects, a work history and contacts page and a personal blog.
 The design of various parts of the site is loosely inspired by LinkedIn, LinkTree and Spotify.

 ## Website Structure